wmde/wikibase-release-pipeline/development/README.md

 development/wbs-dev lint
 ```

-Test commands build the local images before running.
-Docker's layer cache keeps unchanged builds inexpensive.
+The wrapper is location-independent.
 When already in `development/`, use the equivalent `./wbs-dev ...` form.

-See the [local development guide](./docs/local-development.md) for environment details and common workflows, or the [`wbs-dev` command guide](./docs/wbs-dev.md) for targets and options.
+Use `development/wbs-dev --help` or `development/wbs-dev <command> --help` for the current targets, options, and examples.

 Contribution expectations are in [CONTRIBUTING.md](../CONTRIBUTING.md).

+## Local configuration

+Put optional local overrides in `development/local.env`.
+The `wbs-dev` wrapper creates the file when it is missing.
+Test defaults come from the root `.env.example`, `development/test/test-services.env`, and `development/test/test-runner.env`.

+See the [integration test guide](./test/README.md#environment-and-local-overrides) for test-specific variables.

 ## Documentation map